dannynvn/project-weather_dashboard/README.md

 # Weather Dashboard

 ## Description
-This project is a 9am to 5pm day planner built using JavaScript, Bootstrap, HTML, and CSS.
-Link to deployed application:
+This project is a weather dashboard built using JavaScript, Bootstrap, HTML, and CSS.
+Link to deployed application: https://dannynvn.github.io/project-weather_dashboard/

 ## Usage
 This application includes the following functionality: